 Is Wales vs Ireland on TV?
 Kick-off time, channel and how to watch Six Nations clash

-Is Wales vs Ireland on TV?
-Kick-off time, team news, channel and how to watch Six Nations clash

 Everything you need to know ahead of the round three encounter